vincmazet/bip/_sources/mm/composition.md

 ---
 name: hit-or-miss
 ---
-Example of a hit-or-miss transform applied on image $I$ by the structuring elements $E_1$ and $E_2$.
+Example of a hit-or-miss transform applied on the image $I$ by the structuring elements $E_1$ and $E_2$.
-The origins of the structuring elements are marked by a blue dot.
+The origins of the structuring elements are marked by the blue and green dots.
 ```

 Sometimes, the two structuring elements are combined into a single structuring element whose pixels have the following values: